Send Amazon CloudWatch Metrics to Loggly

 You should see something like the output below.
 If you are getting any error, please make sure the user has access to the KMS key.

 git clone https://github.com/psquickitjayant/cloudwatch-metrics-to-loggly.git cd cloudwatch-metrics-to-loggly

-Edit index.js to set up encrypted customer token.
-Copy the base-64 encoded, encrypted token from step 1’s CLI output (CiphertextBlob attribute) and replace it with the “your KMS encrypted key” in the script.
+Edit index.js to set up an encrypted customer token.
+Copy the base-64 encoded, encrypted token from step 1’s CLI output (CiphertextBlob attribute) and replace “your KMS encrypted key” in the script with this copied value.

 Zip up your code:

 The resulting zip (Cloudwatch-metrics-to-loggly.zip) is what you will upload to AWS in step 3 below.

 Sign in to your AWS account and open the IAM console – https://console.aws.amazon.com/iam/

 – Select Role type as ‘Lambda‘ from the AWS Service Roles.

 Go to AWS Lambda Console.
 Click the “Author from scratch” button under Lambda Functions.